Keyboard shortcuts

 If there is enough interest, we are contemplating hosting user-developed plugins in a central location.

 It is also possible to use decoders, which does not require writing your own custom translator.
+Or the simpler variant mapping translators

 Installing Translator Plugins